 Meanwhile, consistently celebrating employee birthdays and business successes will help employees to feel valued, whilst regular team socials and company-wide events will allow them to get to know each other in a relaxed setting.
 Make sure that new starters are aware of any social activities that are going on and include them as much as possible to help them settle in.

 If you’re concerned that a particular person in your team is lonely, it’s important to build an open line of communication with them so that they can share how they’re feeling.
 You can’t force someone into social activities, but sometimes just being there for them will be enough to make them feel less isolated.
 With a little encouragement they might be a bit more proactive about seeking out connections with their colleagues.

-If an employee is feeling isolated you can always refer them to Ben for confidential support.
+If an employee is feeling isolated you can always refer them to Ben for confidential support and share our resources on loneliness with them.
 Ben partners exclusively with the automotive industry to provide support for life to its people and their family dependents.